 - Equity Purchases.
 In an equity purchase, the seller sells its equity (shares, membership interest, etc.) to the buyer.
 In equity purchases, the company is not directly involved.
 The buyer from a tax prospective does not favor equity purchases.
 Additionally, the buyer becomes liable for all of the seller’s liabilities.
 However, equity purchases are fast and avoid obtaining consents for many contracts.

 In conclusion, purchasing a business is an important step in an individual’s life toward personal and financial fulfillment.
 However, it is also a risky endeavor.
 If not done properly, the individual could face financial ruin.
 Fortunately, some of those risks can be eliminated by avoiding these 10 aforementioned mistakes.

 Often, it is a good idea to be represented by legal counsel throughout the process.
 An attorney can help draft documents, negotiate your position, and ensure that your interests as the buyer are represented and served throughout the process.
-Contact us at 303-688-0944 for a free consultation.
+Contact us at 303-688-0944 for a consultation.